pubmania/a_diabetics_journal/docs/Recipes/Breakfast Options/recipe_005_keto_upma.md

 ---
+title: Keto Upma
+description: While original recipe uses semolina flour, replacing it with Almond flour works perfectly.
+The resulting dish is more filling than the one resulting from original recipe and thus creates twice the amount of servings.
 comments: true
 tags:
     - Indian
     - Snacks
     - Breakfast
 ---

-# Keto Upma

-While original recipe uses semolina flour, replacing it with Almond flour works perfectly.
-The resulting dish is more filling than the one resulting from original recipe and thus creates twice the amount of servings.

 {{"""
 >> Serving Size: 4